-The proposal area lies out with the SPA and is not considered to be used by capercaillie.
+The proposal area lies out with the SPA and is not a woodland site - being situated within the developed area of the outdoor centre.
 Therefore there is no loss of supporting habitat through the proposal.

 We have considered the impact of the proposal and concluded that the measures outlined in the VMP to manage visitors will avoid significant disturbance to capercaillie within the Badaguish area.
 Consequently there will be no adverse effect directly upon this conservation objective for the Abernethy Forest SPA, Anagach Woods SPA, Kinveachy SPA and Craigmore SPA.